ForDefault/nemo_copy_folder_content_list/README.md

 chmod +x /home/$USER/.local/share/nemo/actions/list_documents.sh && \
 chmod +x /home/$USER/.local/share/nemo/actions/list_documents.nemo_action && \
 cd .. && rm -rf $REPO_NAME
 ```
 ### Just downloads, copies, adds your user to the nemo_action, changes permissions and deletes the folder

-## Features

-- **Ease of Use**: Designed to be installed with a single command, streamlining the setup process.
-- **Clipboard Integration**: Leverages `xclip` to copy the names of items in a folder directly to the clipboard.
-- **Customization**: No need to modify file paths or usernames, as the script dynamically resolves the current user's home directory.

 ## Usage